Jayvie119/1st-Yr-Projects/README.md

 >_TimeIn_ - Utilizing Structs to get information such as name, time-in & out.
 (UPDATE: Added Error Handler)

 >_Book_ - Utilizing Structs to get the information of the most cheapest and most expensive books.

+>_Poker_ - Utilizing Structs in Function to play Poker (Nothing, One Pair, Two Pairs, Three of a Kind, Full House, Straight, Flush, Four of a Kind, Straight Flush).